Rehabilitation and reintegration of child soldiers: Female child soldiers

 Girls report significantly higher rates of rape and sexual abuse during a conflict and are, therefore, confronted with unique, gender-specific challenges.
 They often face stronger stigmatisation on their return to the community since they are often considered tainted by sexual relationships that occurred outside of marriage.
 They are often ostracised upon return, ridiculed, verbally and physically attacked and prohibited from marrying.

 Between 1990 and 2002, female soldiers were involved in internal armed conflicts in 36 countries.
 In countries such as Angola, El Salvador, Ethiopia, Sierra Leone, and Uganda as many as 40% of child soldiers were female.
 In Colombia many girls joined armed groups for ideological or financial reasons.
-Being in with love with an existing soldier is also a common reason cited.
-In Colombia and Cambodia girls are also often given as “tax payment” by parents.
+Being in love with an existing soldier is also a common reason cited.
+In Colombia and Cambodia girls are also often given as "tax payment" by parents.
 While serving as part of a fighting group is a traumatic experience for any child, the gender of the child must be taken into account in order to ensure that both males and females get effective help.
-Local anecdotes suggest that females are often referred to as “wives”, “rewards for soldiers’ valor”, or victims of social terror.
+Local anecdotes suggest that females are often referred to as "wives", "rewards for soldiers’ valor", or victims of social terror.
 Other common roles include spies, porters, or minesweepers.

 A 13-year-old fighter from Honduras reports:Later I joined the armed struggle.
 I had all the inexperience and the fears of a little girl.
 I found out that girls were obliged to have sexual relations to alleviate the sadness of the combatants.
 And who alleviated our sadness after going with someone we hardly knew?